-Some stressful days at work but I felt the need to push myself to make the dal soon.
-That indispensable ingredient needed for making the dal was with me for sometime now.
+After some stressful days at work, I felt the need to push myself to make the dal soon.
+That indispensable ingredient needed for making the dal as the sevadar had told me was with me for sometime now.

-So I did make the dal today, the proportion of the black urad dal and channa dal was perfect, and for the proportion of love into its making I was not a miser, gave my best after a whole days work, shaped it like a dream coming true.
+The day I made the dal, the proportion of the black urad dal and channa dal was perfect, and for the proportion of love into its making I was not a miser, gave my best abdy after a whole days work, shaped the dal like a dream coming true.

-The Langar ki Dal was made and served with sukha but thickish roti.
-Made it for a friend who deserved every morsel of it, who earned it for the beautiful self.
+The Langar ki Dal was made and served with a dry thick roti flavoured with ajwain.
+I made it for a friend who deserved every morsel of it, who earned it for his beautiful self.

-For the making of the Langar ki Dal I learnt from the sevadar that there is no fixed proportion, no fine cuts,no fine dining experience.
-I soaked Black Urad Dal and Channa Dal in the proportion of 3:1 overnight
+For the making of the Langar ki Dal I learnt from the sevadar that there is no fixed proportion, no fine cuts,no fine cooking techniques were needed.
+I soaked Black Urad Dal and Channa Dal in the proportion of 3:1 overnight.

-For the Dal one has to use Desi Ghee.
+For cooking Langar ki Dal one has to use desi ghee.
 Once the ghee reached a smoking point, added whole cumin.
 As they spluttered in a tune, added the roughly ground ginger, garlic and green chilli.

 Added the onions, once translucent added the tomatoes.
 When mushy added corriander powder, red chilli powder and sauted it till the ghee separated.
 To it added the boiled dal, some water and covered it.
-Lowered the heat and simmered it for a good 30min.Stood at the kitchen while the dal simmered and the aroma enticed me, mixed in a lot of love for the person I was making the dal for.
-Added corriander leaves and covered it.
+Lowered the heat and simmered it for a good 30 minutes.As I stood at the kitchen while the dal simmered and the aroma enticed me, I in my mind put in a lot of love to the simmering pot.
+After a while added some chopped corriander leaves and covered it.

-For the tadka in pure ghee spluttered dried Kasuri Methi leaves and whole garam masala.
-Added this to the dal and with it a lot of love for the one I was making the dal for and covered it to seal in the flavor.
+For the tadka, in pure ghee I spluttered dried Kasuri Methi leaves and whole garam masala.
+Added this to the dal and and covered it to seal in the flavor.